-Primeserv creates value by using capital inputs in six key areas as described in the Six Capitals section of this report.
-It transforms these through its business activities to create a set of outputs in the form of products and services.
+Primeserv creates value by using six key capital inputs, namely financial, human, intellectual, manufactured, social & relationship and natural capital.
+We transform these through our business activities to create a set of outputs in the form of products and services.
 Efficient delivery of these products and services creates added-value outcomes for the business and all its stakeholders.